 Review of the Previous Year:

 I break this down in sections.
 In one of them I review the financial situation for the previous year.
 Where did we see growth or losses?
 How are our overall profit margins and what are some areas we need to improve on?
-I also list the new services/items to dogma for that year and list what we stopped.
+I also list the new services/items to Dogma for that year and list what we stopped.
 This is also where I outline our strengths and weaknesses.
 Be honest with this.
 This shows you what was successful, what was not, helps you to determine why and what you need to focus on for the next year.
 You will have failed in some areas, so don’t be afraid to record weaknesses.
 You need to be your best critic so that you can make the appropriate changes to see more growth.
+Think of these as your lessons vs your failures.

 Overall Picture for Upcoming year:

-I also list our focus.
+This section is about keeping everyone on the same page, being clear about our focus and our anticipated outcomes for the year.
 What are we always working towards?
-For 2014, it was education, reputation, standards, positive energy and leading the industry.
+This year it is about abundance, training and engagement.
 Projects that increase these areas or align with these goals became our priority.
 Finally, I outline our overall goals for the upcoming year.
 This can be everything from new programs, sales goals to specific projects that need to be completed.

 Within this section, I outline our existing organizational structure and our plans for changes/growth for the next year.
-We have experienced tremendous growth over the past few years, so this is a good exercise for my focus.
-I went off this plan for the past year, which resulted in increased payroll expenses without the increase in revenue.
-Not only that, we actually experienced a loss in two main areas of dogma.
+This is a good exercise for my focus.
+I went off this plan one year, which resulted in increased payroll expenses without the increase in revenue.
+Not only that, we actually experienced a loss in two main areas of Dogma.
 My lesson was to stay focused on my plan for strategic growth.
-The end result was poor performance by team members, so after restructuring back to the original plan and terminating some key employees, we are back on track and with good growth!
+The end result was poor performance by team members, so after restructuring back to the original plan and terminating some key employees, we got back on track and with good growth!
 I want to learn from all my mistakes, so took this as another example of why a Strategic Planning document needs to be regularly referred to.
 During this process, we make plans for key team members, review our training procedures and update our team document which outlines the employee’s progress, motivation, goals, and strengths and weaknesses.
 We summarize our goals for our team and review our intiative program.

 Sales and Marketing: